Creative

 Mother's Day Gifts: Ikebana Floral Displays

-Handmade gifts are my absolute favourite!
-I have amazing memories of making objects out of clay when I was little, but have never made anything since!
+Handmade gifts are our absolute favourite!
 Air dry clay is a really easy material to sculpt and mould with your hands, then you simply leave it to dry before painting.
-There are no rules and it doesn't have to be perfect… embrace the handmade quality of a thoughtful gift.
+There are no rules and it doesn't have to be perfect.

 Step 1.

-First, line your bowl with cling film and start layering in the clay - not too thick, but too thin and it won’t be a solid structure.
+Line two small glass bowls (same size and shape) with cling film and start layering the clay - not too thick, but not too thin or it won’t be a solid structure.

 Step 2.